adavidryu/adavidryu/README.md

 <h3 align="left">💫 Fun facts about me are..</h3>
 <ul>
-    <li>I love working on my car, playing volleyball/basketball, and lifting</li>
+    <li>I love working on my car and motorcycle, playing volleyball and basketball, and lifting</li>
-    <li>I've visited 15 countries and food is one of my favorite aspects of culture</li>
+    <li>I've visited 15 countries, and food is one of my favorite aspects of culture</li>
 </ul>

 ---